 There may be other software available and you should check if there is a standard in your discipline.

 Transferring data via USB or external drives is not recommended, but where required these should be encrypted.
-Avoid using email to send files and instead use our University Dropoff service.
-This offers transfer of files up to 50GB and your files can be encrypted by ticking "Encrypt every file" when creating a new drop-off - see 'How secure is Dropoff'
+Avoid using email to send files and instead use our University SafeSend service.
+This offers transfer of files up to 50GB and your files can be encrypted by ticking "Encrypt every file" when creating a new drop-off - see 'How secure is SaveSend'

 What data do you need to keep and what do you need to destroy?